 • Rinse fruits and vegetables before eating them.

 • Ask a neighbor or friend to pick up groceries and leave them outside your house or bring them in while keeping at least six feet apart.

 • Check with your local market and go during store hours reserved for older shoppers.

-• See if your grocer delivers and shop online.
+• See if your grocer delivers and shop at an asian grocery online.